segmentstream-com/segmentstream-com.github.io/_docs/guides/webhooks-offline-data-import.md

 -X POST https://track.segmentstream.com/ds/522ed95e-9f07-45f6-a0b7-28bf2d0315e5
 ```

-Make sure, that `https://track.segmentstream.com/ds/522ed95e-9f07-45f6-a0b7-28bf2d0315e5` is replaced with a valid enpoint retrieved from the SegmentStream admin panel for a Webhook data stream.
+Make sure, that `https://track.segmentstream.com/ds/522ed95e-9f07-45f6-a0b7-28bf2d0315e5` is replaced with a valid endpoint retrieved from the **Webhook endpoint** field of the data stream configuration inside the SegmentStream admin panel.

 ## How webhook data import works